im-calvin/Mittens/README.md

 If you have an issue or a feature request feel free to reach out to `calv.` on Discord.

-This is version 2 of Mittens boasting a 200% speed increase over version 1 which can be found [here](https://github.com/im-calvin/mittens_bot_v1)
+This is version 2 of Mittens boasting a 200% speed increase over [version 1 of Mittens](https://github.com/im-calvin/mittens_bot_v1)

 ## What does Mittens do?